metalift/metalift/website/docs/installation.md

 - [Clang/LLVM 11](https://llvm.org), to compile input programs to LLVM IR for analysis
 - [CMake](https://cmake.org/), to build the custom LLVM pass

+### Install Python Dependencies
+We use [Poetry](https://python-poetry.org/) for dependency management.
+To set up the environment, simply install Poetry, run `poetry install`, and then `poetry shell` to enter an environment with the dependencies installed.

 ### Installation using Nix
 If you use [Nix](https://nixos.org/), you can automatically get all these dependencies using the `shell.nix` definition in the base directory of the Metalift repository.